kj/lucid-shopify/README.md

       webhook_uri: '...',
     )

+Alternatively load the configuration from a Ruby file.
+The Ruby file is evaluated and should return a hash.

+    LucidShopify.configure_from_file('config/shopify.rb') # the default path

+When loading from a file, any environment variables matching the upcased key with the prefix ‘SHOPIFY_’ will override values in the file.
+For example ‘SHOPIFY_SHARED_SECRET=...’.

 All keys are optional and in some private apps, you may not require any configuration at all.